 - b.1 The Position of the First Respondent - 73.
-In its prayers for relief, ARAF requested the CAS to rule as follows: - "i. decision of the RUSADA Committee 2/2015 dated January, 20, 2015, is upheld; - ii. in any event, the ARAF shall not bear any of the costs of this arbitration; - iii. the Appellant (the IAAF) and/or Mr Sergey Kirdyapkin shall be ordered to reimburse the ARAF for the legal and other costs incurred in connection with this arbitration, in an amount to be determined at the discretion of the CAS Panel". - 74.
+In its prayers for relief, ARAF requested the CAS to rule as follows: - "i. decision of the RUSADA Committee 6/2015 dated January, 20, 2015, is upheld; - ii. in any event, the ARAF shall not bear any of the costs of this arbitration; - iii. the Appellant (the IAAF) and/or Mr Vladimir Kanaikin shall be ordered to reimburse the ARAF for the legal and other costs incurred in connection with this arbitration, in an amount to be determined at the discretion of the CAS Panel". - 74.
 In other words, the First Respondent asks this Panel to dismiss the appeal brought by IAAF against the Decision, which ARAF finds to be "grounded, well-founded and reasonable". - 75.
-In support of such conclusion, ARAF submits the following: - i. the Anti-Doping Committee took into account that: - the Athlete's first abnormal blood sample was collected on 20 August 2009, - the disqualification of competitive results means that an athlete is considered as never having participated in that competition, - the Athlete was provisionally suspended from 15 October 2012, and later declared ineligible for 3 years and 2 months, so that the disqualification of all results from 20 August 2009 means that the Athlete would actually be suspended for 6 years and 4 months, when, according to the 2009 IAAF ADR, the maximum sanction was 4 years of ineligibility,
+In support of such conclusion, ARAF submits the following: - i. the Anti-Doping Committee took into account that: - the Athlete's first abnormal blood sample was collected on 25 February 2011, - the disqualification of competitive results means that an athlete is considered as never having participated in that competition, - the Athlete was provisionally suspended from 17 December 2012, and later declared ineligible for life, so that the disqualification of all results from 25 February 2011 is not fair, - the "fairness" principle recognized by Article 40.9 of the 2015 IAAF ADR had to be applied in the Athlete's case; - ii. all opinions expressed by the experts appointed by IAAF and RUSADA were carefully considered, and it was decided that a sample could be considered to be abnormal only when 5 of the 6 opinions described it as being abnormal, bearing in mind the seriousness of the allegations, the burden and standard of proof and the necessity to interpret in the Athlete's favour all doubts or uncertainties; - iii. the Anti-Doping Committee, on such basis considered samples 1, 4 and 5 to be abnormal; - iv. the CAS jurisprudence allows the "selective disqualification" of competitive results.
+In fact, in the case CAS 2010/A/2235, the CAS Panel disqualified only those results which had been likely affected by the anti-doping rule violation, and indicated that such a disqualification might extend no more than one month after the last abnormal sample.
+On this basis, the Anti-Doping Committee disqualified the Athlete's competitive results achieved during the period commencing one month before and ending one month after the date of collection of each abnormal sample.

-CAS 2015/A/4005 27 IAAF v.
-ARAF, Sergey Kirdyapkin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)
+CAS 2015/A/4010 28 IAAF v.
+ARAF, Vladimir Kanaikin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)